 The creation of this piece called for the quiet spaces in which I worked, in reverence of these lives lost.
 I contemplated the quiet that came before the storm, which funneled so tightly around our people.
 The quiet in which they walked, treading on dead leaves and the detritus of life around them.
 The voices that were made to quiet in the jungles while hiding from enemy forces.
 The quiet in which they prayed to their God and to their Ancestors as they pled for their lives and the lives of those they loved.
 This quiet that heavily drapes over us when we gather to mourn the departed.
 The quiet in which prayer flags billow.

 One of the funeral rituals in Vietnamese tradition is for the family members to wear white sashes upon their heads to signify their relationship to the departed.
 I have recreated these sashes to honor the lives of our mothers and fathers, sisters and brothers, aunts and uncles, daughters and sons, who were lost during the war.
 This piece was originally inspired by a collection of letters that I discovered at UCI Libraries Orange County & Southeast Asian Archive Center, letters that were written by family members, pleading for help to find their loved ones who went missing during the escape.
-Each portrait is raised up in respect for those who did not survive to see new shores, and upon them, I have typed excerpts from these letters as well as my own words to them.
+Each portrait is raised up in respect for those who did not survive to see new shores.
+Upon them, using a typewriter that I’ve inherited from Cô Bé’s, my youngest auntie who also lost a brother during the war, I have typed excerpts from these letters as well as my own words to these individuals.

 This piece is dedicated to the courageous individuals who risked their lives for the freedom into which I was born.
 [Read more about this piece]

 The Stars Will Tell Us, 2015, Acrylic, charcoal, coffee, color pencil, gouache, graphite, ink, joss and tissue paper on cotton paper, 25 x 31”